 French Bulldogs have a short coat that comes in a variety of colors.
 They are intelligent and can learn tricks easily, but will need to be trained socially as puppies, or they may not get along well with other dogs.

 French Bulldogs are also sometimes stubborn, but this can usually be broken with consistent training.
 They are great for those people who live in apartments because they don’t require a lot of exercise and typically don’t often bark unless a stranger approaches.
 French Bulldogs will usually get along with children and other animals, and are playful and affectionate dogs.

 But buyer beware, like their other Bulldogs, Frenchies can be loud snorers, and are also prone to flatulence, ranking not only among the smallest, but also the smelliest dog breeds.
 But, if you can find these qualities to be endearing, a Frenchie will be the perfect pet for you.

-The Boston Terrier is a small dog breed that has a boxy appearance.
+The Boston Terrier breed is a small dog breed that has a boxy appearance.
 This breed is sweet and their tuxedo appearance has earned them the nickname “American Gentlemen.”
 Another smart breed, Boston Terriers can learn tricks quickly and are very acute to their owner’s voice.
 Very affectionate and playful, Boston Terriers make great family pets.
 Depending in part upon their diets, Boston Terriers can be prone to flatulence.

 But one point of warning, since Boston Terriers have short noses, it makes them prone to snorting, drooling and snoring.
 Like most other dogs they will overeat if given the opportunity, so their food intake should be closely monitored and measured.
 Though smart and relatively easy to train, they can sometimes be stubborn.
 Persistent training with positive reinforcement is key and will help them learn.